jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Secure</h1>

 !SLIDE
 .notes The final design goal is that Rodauth should be simple to use and configure.
-One of the most common security issues in applications is misconfiguration, and making configuration as simple as possible I think leads to more secure applications.
+One of the most common security issues in applications is misconfiguration, and making configuration as simple as possible leads to more secure applications.

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Simple</h1>

 !SLIDE
 .notes I also wanted Rodauth to be full featured.
-I wanted to be able to start a new application and with a few lines of code enable not just login authentication, but account creation and verification, password changing and resets, and brute force attack protection.|Other than the Rails-dependent authentication frameworks, most other ruby authentication libraries only offer login authentication, leaving you to implement the other features yourself.
+I wanted to be able to start a new application and with a few lines of code enable not just login authentication, but account creation and verification, password changing and resets, and brute force attack protection.|Other than the Rails-dependent authentication frameworks, most other ruby authentication libraries only offer login authentication, leaving you to implement the other features yourself.|So that is the history behind Rodauth and its design goals.
+Let me now go over the sections in the rest of the presentation.

 <h1 class="white" style="font-size: 140px; position: absolute; top: 120px; right: 195px;">Full</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Featured</h1>

 !SLIDE
-.notes So that is the history behind Rodauth and its design goals.
-Let me now go over the sections in the rest of the presentation.
-I am first going to talk about how Rodauth attempts to prevent password hash cracking, stopping attackers from using password hashes on your site to break into other sites.
+.notes I am first going to talk about how Rodauth attempts to protect against password hash cracking, stopping attackers from using password hashes stored on your site to break into other sites.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>